nycmeshnet/nycmesh.net/content/volunteer/index.md

 **Donate Space or Equipment [#general](https://nycmesh.slack.com/messages/general)** NYC Mesh accepts donations of working and reasonably modern networking equipment and antennas.
 We decide what to accept on a case by case basis.
 It's best to reach out in #general with what you have and we can let you know if we can use it.

 We also welcome donations of space where we can host meetups and events.
-We are looking to host events in diverse neighborhoods around the city that our further away from our regular Lower East Side meetups.
-If you have a space to offer or event we should attend, please let us know!
+We are looking to host events in diverse neighborhoods around the city that are further away from our regular Lower East Side meetups.
+If you have a space to offer or an event we should attend, please let us know!

 **Donate Money**
 [Donations](/donate/) are tax deductible and go towards expanding our network!